Circa Waves

 Circa Waves are an English indie rock band formed in Liverpool in 2013.
 The band consists of lead vocalist and guitarist Kieran Shudall, guitarist Joe Falconer, bassist Sam Rourke, and drummer Colin Jones.

 History

 Early years (2013)

 Shudall met both Rourke and Plummer through mutual friends at the annual music festival Liverpool Sound City in 2013, meeting Falconer not long after at the same festival where he worked as a stage manager.
+Shudall had decided to commit fully to music after spending years in a succession of not-so-big garage bands.
 During the summer and autumn of 2013 the band played several short UK tours, which included some secret shows.
 In a July 2014 interview in Paris, Falconer stated regarding the band name's origin, "Kieran wrote the demo for "Young Chasers", recorded it and uploaded it to SoundCloud in one day.
 As he was uploading it he needed a name and it was the first thing that came into his head in that split second."

 Debut single and Young Chasers EP (2013–2014)

 On 2 December 2013, the band released their debut single "Get Away/Good for Me", a double A-side on Transgressive Records handled by Jen Long's Kissibility label.
 In February 2014, radio DJ Zane Lowe played the band's second single "Stuck in My Teeth" as his Hottest Record in the World.
 The band opened the NME Awards Tour in March 2014, which also included Temples, Interpol and Royal Blood.
 On 10 June 2014 Circa Waves released their Young Chasers EP on Virgin Records in the US.
 A Japanese edition was released on 2 July 2014.

 Also during 2014 they supported the 1975 on tour around the UK.

 Circa Waves performed at various festivals during the summer of 2014, including Hurricane and Southside Festivals in Germany, Latitude Festival, T in the Park, Glastonbury Festival, and Splendour in the Grass (Australia).
 They also performed at Arenal Sound (Spain), Summer Sonic Festival in Japan, and at Reading and Leeds Festival at the end of August 2014.

 The band also supported the Libertines in September 2014.